ubermag/tutorials/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ubermag/tutorials/latest)

+The [demo](demo.ipynb) notebooks shows a concise example - dynamics of a magnetic vortex - to demonstrate the main features of Ubermag.

-## First steps
+## Getting started

 If you are new to `Ubermag` this is the correct place to start learning it.
-The following set of tutorials will introduce all basic concepts of `Ubermag` and its subpackages.
+This set of tutorials will introduce all basic concepts of `Ubermag` and its subpackages.

 ## How-To's